This site requires a more recent version of Adobe Flash Player to function properly.

 Non-interest income generating divisions like Asset Management & Brokerage, Deposits and Insurance & Other are some big sources of value for Wells Fargo.
 The income from these divisions includes maintenance fee on deposit accounts & Individual Retirement Accounts (IRA), brokerage on trading, insurance fee, trust and investment management fee.

-With more than 20 million retail bank households and over 2.5 million small business and business banking households, Well Fargo had ~$900 billion in core deposits in 2012.
+With more than 20 million retail bank households and over 2.5 million small business and business banking households, Well Fargo had a little more than $1 trillion in core deposits at the end of 2014.

-Wells Fargo is also among the top-five IRA providers and administers 401(k) plan for nearly 3.5 million employees.
+Wells Fargo is also one of the country's largest IRA providers and had $359 billion in IRA assets and $341 billion in 401(k) and institutional retirement plan assets at the end of 2014.
 The segment has great potential as currently only six of every 100 Wells Fargo customers have an IRA account with the bank.

 Increase in cross-selling at Wells Fargo:

-With plans to increase cross-sell to around 8 products per relationship from the current levels of around 5.7, Wells Fargo will observe increasing revenues in the future.
-The retail bank household cross-sell for the average U.S. financial services consumer stands at 14-16 currently.
+With plans to increase retail cross-sell to around 8 products per relationship from the current levels of just above 6, Wells Fargo will observe increasing revenues in the future.

 High core deposits and low cost of funding:

-Wells Fargo has the highest net interest margin (interest earned on earning assets minus interest paid on funding sources as a percentage of interest earning assets) of 4.86% (10 year average 2001-2010) which is significantly higher than the peer group average of 3.39% in the banking industry.
+Wells Fargo has a net interest margin (interest earned on earning assets minus interest paid on funding sources as a percentage of interest earning assets) of 4.48% (14-year average 2001-2013) which is significantly higher than the peer group average of 3.10% in the banking industry.
 The peer group includes banks like Citigroup, JPMorgan Chase and Bank of America.

-High net interest margins at Wells Fargo are, in large part, attributed to its large average core deposits (which include noninterest-bearing deposits, interest-bearing checking, savings certificates, market rate and other savings, and certain foreign deposits).
+High net interest margins at Wells Fargo are largely attributed to its large average core deposits (which include noninterest-bearing deposits, interest-bearing checking, savings certificates, market rate and other savings, and certain foreign deposits).
 Nearly two-thirds of Wells Fargo's funding comes from deposits, much higher than the peer average of under 50%.

 How Does Trefis Modelling Work?